aixr/portScanner/README.md

 ```

 Run without any arguments and select target IP and mode in the program.

-Run with arguments to select IP and functions.
+Run with arguments to select IP and functions from CLI.

 #### Arguments:
 - Must include target IP/address:
 `-t [ip/address]`